30 Mar Design Tips – Three Ways Artificial Plants Can Help Your Feng Shui

 Look for plants like leafy palms or lillies.
 These plants have rounded leaves and beautiful, rich colors that can help brighten your mood.

 Plants with blossoms can also transmit a sense of renewal or fresh life, which helps create a positive vibe.

 This beautiful Cherry Blossom tree is a great example of a plant that provides a natural, visual flow and can help with your feng shui.

 Tip 2 – If they are difficult-to-maintain, they aren’t going to help your chi.

 Dying or dead plants are definitely not going to help your positive energy.
 If you have live plants that just aren’t thriving in the space, consider replacing them with artificial ones.
 Maybe there isn’t enough light, maybe there is too much.
-Either way, the goal of creating positive energy is to enjoy the space…not to have to spend all your time trying to revive dying plants.
+Either way, the goal of creating positive energy and feng shui is to enjoy the space…not to have to spend all your time trying to revive dying plants.

 Tip 3 – Understand your limitations and do your best to work around them.